openfaas/openfaas.github.io/_posts/2022-05-27-pro-components-with-faasd.md

 - Single Sign-On

 ## Why faasd?
-Faasd uses containerd directly, this eliminates the need to learn and operate Kubernetes.
+faasd uses containerd directly, this eliminates the need to learn and operate Kubernetes.
 Leaving out Kubernetes also has the advantage that faasd can be deployed on devices that have limited resources.
 This makes it ideal for use at the edge, on IoT devices and in industrial or airgapped environments.

-Faasd works well for the same kind of use-cases as OpenFaaS on Kubernetes.
+faasd works well for the same kind of use-cases as OpenFaaS on Kubernetes.
 It gives you a universal API to deploy microservices or functions written in any language [using our templates or by creating your own](https://docs.openfaas.com/cli/templates/#templates).
 Some of these use-cases may include:

 - An integration for a data-feed from third-parties.
-- An API written in Pyhton, ASP.net, Node.js or any other language.
+- An API written in go, Python, Dot net Core, Node.js or any other language.
 - Running batch jobs.
 - Receiving webhooks.
--

 ## Getting started
-The official guide to faasd, [Serverless For Everyone Else](https://openfaas.gumroad.com/l/serverless-for-everyone-else) is the best way te learn about faasd and OpenFaaS.
+The official guide to faasd, [Serverless For Everyone Else](https://openfaas.gumroad.com/l/serverless-for-everyone-else) is the best way to learn about faasd and OpenFaaS.

 There are also some tutorials that show you how to deploy faasd on different platforms: